Inala, Queensland: Political representation

-Culture and ethnicity

-Inala is a vibrant multicultural society boasting more than 20 different nationalities.

 Architecture

 The development of Inala coincided with the emergence of architectural modernism in Australia.
 The innovative designs of young southern architects such as Robin Boyd, Roy Grounds and Harry Seidler featured the efficient use of space with minimal ornamentation, utilisation of new materials and techniques, and above all design simplicity, while striving to build solid houses that would require little maintenance.
 Inala was designed and built in Modernist Revival style with elements of Art Deco.
 It was both aesthetically successful and a practical architectural solution.

 The post-war worldwide shortage of building materials coupled with huge demands created the impetus for exploring and using new materials and techniques in Inala.
 The choice to use reinforced concrete in the construction of Inala houses was made because of its strength, reliability and flexibility.
 Inala also had the advantage of good access to the local cement and concrete made from washed river sand and lime from Moreton Bay coral shipped up the river by barge and processed at Darra.
 Concrete was an ideal material for the fashionable Modernist style.
 Inala houses were built on raised concrete foundations, framed with hardwood timber, floored with hard-wearing brushbox, with silky oak used for window frames.
 The outer walls were constructed of poured concrete approximately 18 cm thick, internal walls and ceilings – with rendered wire lath.
 These robust construction techniques also served to minimise maintenance costs and achieve a long life span of the houses.